Appdynamics/mongo-monitoring-extension/README.md

 5. Restart the machineagent
 6. In the AppDynamics Metric Browser, look for: Application Infrastructure Performance  | \<Tier\> | Custom Metrics | Mongo Server.

-##Rebuilding the Project

-1. At the command line, go to the root directory (where all the files are located).
-2. Type "mvn clean install" (without the quotes) and press Return.

-    'target' will be updated with MongoMonitor-[version].zip

 ##Configuration
 <table><tbody>
 <tr>
 <th align="left"> Parameter </th>